rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 - [`.config` file with `<dllmap>`](https://www.mono-project.com/docs/advanced/pinvoke/#library-names)
 - Just copying the dylib to the output path as part of the build (arbitrary scripts can be included as part of a nupkg)

-But has the following drawbacks:
+Again, this approach works, but has the following drawbacks:
-- Over-reliance on MSBuild that can be a hassle to debug and get working correctly
+- Over-reliance on build/package tooling that can be a hassle to debug and get working correctly
-- Necessitates setting __Platform target__ to something other than `Any CPU`
+- On Windows, requires setting __Platform target__ to something other than `Any CPU`
+- Argument to `DllImport` must be compile-time constant and requires massaging to get "magic" working on all platforms

 ## One Load Context to Rule Them All

 Came across ["Best Practices for Assembly Loading"](https://docs.microsoft.com/en-us/dotnet/framework/deployment/best-practices-for-assembly-loading).

-Starting looking for information on these "load contexts" and found [an interesting document](https://github.com/dotnet/coreclr/blob/master/Documentation/design-docs/assemblyloadcontext.md#pinvoke-resolution):
+Started looking for information on these "load contexts" and found [an interesting document](https://github.com/dotnet/coreclr/blob/master/Documentation/design-docs/assemblyloadcontext.md#pinvoke-resolution):

 > Custom LoadContext can override the AssemblyLoadContext.LoadUnmanagedDll method to intercept PInvokes from within the LoadContext instance so that can be resolved from custom binaries